Reacher (TV series)

-Reacher is an American action crime streaming television series developed by Nick Santora for Amazon Prime Video.
-Based on the Jack Reacher book series by Lee Child, it stars Alan Ritchson as the title character, a drifter and former military policeman who battles dangerous criminals throughout his travels.
+Reacher is an American action crime television series developed by Nick Santora for Amazon Prime Video.
+Based on the Jack Reacher book series by Lee Child, it stars Alan Ritchson as the title character, a self-proclaimed hobo and former U.S. Army military police officer with formidable strength, intellect, and abilities.
+During his travels, Reacher crosses paths with dangerous criminals and battles them.